icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [sb-upgrade](https://github.com/redxtech/zsh-sb-upgrade) - Script to automatically update apps on a seedbox.
 * [schroot](https://github.com/fshp/schroot.plugin.zsh) - Show current `chroot` name in your prompt.
 * [sdkman](https://github.com/ptavares/zsh-sdkman) - Installs [sdkman](https://github.com/sdkman) and adds completions and aliases for it.
+* [sealion](https://github.com/xyproto/sealion) - Allows you to set reminders that will appear in your terminal when your prompt is refreshed.
 * [search-directory-history](https://github.com/cmaahs/search-directory-history) - Allows complex search of per-directory history created using the [per-directory-history](https://github.com/jimhester/per-directory-history) plugin.
 * [sed-sub](https://github.com/MenkeTechnologies/zsh-sed-sub) - Adds keybindings to do global search and replace on current command line.
 * [send](https://github.com/robertzk/send.zsh) - Single command to `git add`, `git commit`, and `git push` for much faster `git` workflow.